jeanbaptiste/tummelplatz/README.md

 INDEX.php: drag and drop content or click/press in the blank space to upload content

-BROWSE.php: delete and manage files
+BROWSER.php: delete and manage files

 Limitations:
 - for the moment, not easy to delete files (might be a feature though)